pulp-platform/pulp-dronet/README.md

 ## 1. Introduction
 ### What is PULP-Dronet ?
-**PULP-DroNet** is a deep learning-powered *visual navigation engine* that enables autonomous navigation of a pocket-size quadrotor in a previously unseen environment.
+**PULP-Dronet** is a deep learning-powered *visual navigation engine* that enables autonomous navigation of a pocket-size quadrotor in a previously unseen environment.
-Thanks to PULP-DroNet the nano-drone can explore the environment, avoiding collisions also with dynamic obstacles, in complete autonomy -- **no human operator, no ad-hoc external signals, and no remote laptop!**
+Thanks to PULP-Dronet the nano-drone can explore the environment, avoiding collisions also with dynamic obstacles, in complete autonomy -- **no human operator, no ad-hoc external signals, and no remote laptop!**
 This means that all the complex computations are done directly aboard the vehicle and very fast.
 The visual navigation engine is composed of both a software and a hardware part.